“I only sleep with negative guys.” We break down four safe sex myths

 Reality: HIV and certain STIs don’t always show symptoms.

 What this means for you: Depending on how sexually active you are, you should get an HIV and STI test every three to six months, or after any potentially risky sexual encounters.
-It’s fine to have plenty of great sex, but be sure to get tested regularly and use condoms, PrEP and/or TasP to reduce your risk of getting HIV if you’re negative.
+It’s fine to have plenty of great sex, but be sure to get tested regularly and use PrEP, condoms and/or an undetectable viral load to reduce your risk of getting HIV if you’re negative.

 Part of this article is based on the PARTNER study.